chrisnajman/markdown-notes-app-localstorage/README.md

 # Markdown Notes App (Local Storage)

-This is the result of the Scrimba Tutorial [Notes App](https://v2.scrimba.com/learn-react-c0e), specifically, the first half (excluding the setting up of _Firebase / Firestore_).
+This is the result of the Scrimba Tutorial [Notes App (registration required)](https://v2.scrimba.com/learn-react-c0e), specifically, the first half (excluding the setting up of _Firebase / Firestore_).

 Much of the code was pre-written.
 The task was to add functionality to an existing codebase.